deepflowio/deepflow/server/agent_config/README.md

 Kube-OVN       [0-9a-f]+_h$
 ```
 When it is not configured, it indicates
-that network card traffic is not being collected
+that network card traffic is not being collected, The agent
+will only restart when the configuration causes a change in
+the number of dispatcher threads.

 #### Inner Net Namespace Capture Enabled {#inputs.cbpf.af_packet.inner_interface_capture_enabled}